dgroomes/junit-playground/standalone-gradle/README.md

 constant.
 So, why build it every time?
 With the Standalone JUnit Console Launcher, you have a way to execute tests without a build process!

+This pattern reminds me of and is vaguely similar to the [`eject`](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) command in Create React App.
+The documentation describes the eject command like this:

+> If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
+This command will
+> remove the single build dependency from your project.

+While this Gradle project and a Create React App are quite different, the spirit of these "ejector patterns" is the same: escaping from the constraints of a software build tool after getting the initial benefit from it.

 ## Instructions

 Build and run the application code, test code and escape hatch with these instructions: